guncebektas/cypress-examples/cypress/readme.md

 # E2E Tests

 This folder contains e2e tests

+### Test Strategy
+Some test may require dummy data, the responsibility of dummy data should not be on cypress.
+The test data of cypress should allow for an edit or delete.

 ### Test Plan

 1. Admin
     - [x] Beginning
     - [ ] Profile List